-Recovering from a Crashed Root Partition
+Recover From a Crashed Root Partition

-This section provides guidance on restoring your server after its root partition has crashed.
-This section assumes you have setup your server similar to the procedure explained in Installation guide with separate partitions for the database and for channels mounted at /var/lib/pgsql and /var/spacewalk/.
+If your root partition has crashed, you can restart the Uyuni Server with some additional steps.
+This section assumes you have setup your server using separate partitions for the database and for channels, mounted at /var/lib/pgsql and /var/spacewalk/.